 Photo Essay: Following the Hatch

 Fly fishing is an art.
 To understand it, one must spend time with a river and study the life encompassing it for a long time before a grasp of the cycles involved can be retained in memory.
-Hatches move and occur in patterns, trout are elusive and the water's flow is constantly redefining itself at every bend of a riverbank.
+Hatches move and occur in patterns; trout are elusive and the water's flow is constantly redefining itself at every bend of a riverbank.
 Like life, the river sometimes moves fast, sometimes slow, but always offers a lesson to be taken from it if the angler is willing to become a student.

 Previous